elhub/devxp-linux/README.md

 ## Getting Started

+### Prerequisites

+* Git
+* PHP

 The following instructions assumes a standard Windows 10 PC with WSL and Ubuntu installed.
+Both Git and PHP should be installed by default if your PC is installed with the Elhub window-dev-box setup.
 If you have other systems, you will need to correct your setup accordingly.

+### Install

 We strongly recommend installing this script in C:\ProgramData\Phabricator.
 From Ubuntu: